floledermann/stimsrv-experiment-wayfinding/README.md

 This experiment uses the [stimsrv system](https://github.com/floledermann/stimsrv/) for simple Wizard-of-Oz prototyping of an indoor navigation application.

+## Installation

+Clone this repository and run **install.bat** (or `npm i` on the command line) a single time to install stimsrv and required libraries.

 ## Running the experiment

-Run **install.bat** (or `npm i` on the command line) one time after cloning the repository to install stimsrv and required libraries.

 Run **run.bat** (or `npx stimsrv experiment-wayfinding.js` on the command line) to start the experiment for a regular session.

-Open a web browser on the target device(s) and open the URL shown in the stimsrv output.
+Open a web browser on the target device(s) and open one of the URLs shown in the stimsrv output.
+(Note: the accessibility of the stimsrv server from your target devices may depend on your network configuration - contact your system administrator if you cannot connect to stimsrv from your client device.)

 Enter one of the following device IDs in the role selection page:

 - **participant** for the participant's device
 - **supervisor** for the supervisor device